The Classic British Isles Buses Website

 Southdown Leyland Tiger prewar buses (by Dick Gilbert)

 This series of pages is dedicated to a very special group of vehicles, the glorious and extensive fleet of Leyland Tiger single-decker buses and coaches that Southdown operated both before and after the war.
 This page looks at the prewar bus fleet.
-These links will take you to pre-war coaches and all post-war vehicles.

 Although many of the pre-war buses were reconstructed to form the Beadle rebuilds, some were still working for a living virtually in their original form well into the 1950s.
 Here is 1455, a 1938 Tiger TS8 at that Southdown enthusiast's paradise, Pool Valley, Brighton, waiting for its passengers before heading west towards Shoreham.
 The date would be around 1955.
 It's a shame I can't give credit where it is due for this fine atmospheric shot, but I have no idea whose photo it is.
 Thanks, anyway.